 Supply chain management with the help of logistics tools helps to ensure a consistently high level of customer service with some reduction in the cost of extracting raw materials, storing, transporting, and selling goods/services to end-users.
 Thus, the role of logistics in supply chain management is to carry the following values:

 - ensuring the smooth operation of all parts of the supply chain.
 Continuity of workflow is a rapid step towards both reducing the expenses and increasing overall customer satisfaction.
 Usually, this is achieved through proper planning and the formation of a fault-tolerant scheme of interaction between the individual links in the supply chain;

 - release of labor resources.
 On the other side of fault tolerance is the elimination of redundant elements (intermediaries), the participation of which entails additional costs.
 Thus, it is very important to find a balance in which the reduction in labor resources does not entail forced downtime during the implementation of supply chains;

-If you are interested in developing a customized solution for your business, in particular, for optimizing supply chains and solving logistics problems, contact us at Artelogic!
-We will create a budget-friendly, but at the same time scalable and reliable product that you can customize to the specific needs of your company.
+If you are interested in developing a customized solution for your business, in particular, for optimizing supply chains and solving logistics problems, feel free to contact us at Artelogic.
+We will create budget-friendly but at the same time scalable and reliable products that you can customize to the specific needs of your company.